2025 City-wide Non-motorized Improvements

 Vicinity Map of Proposed Project Locations.
 Final locations will depend on funding.

-Project Status – Fall 2025
+Project Status – August 2026

 More Information

 Transportation Fund funding is allocated for City-wide non-motorized transportation improvements every year as part of the 6-year Transportation Improvement Program (TIP).
-The goals of this project are to construct priority “spot” improvements that were identified in the community-informed Bicycle and Pedestrian Master Plans (adopted in 2024), as well as to construct high-priority ADA improvements from the ADA Transition Plan
+The goals of this project are to construct priority non-motorized improvements that were identified in the community-informed Bicycle and Pedestrian Master Plans (adopted in 2024), as well as to construct high-priority ADA improvements from the ADA Transition Plan

 This project is funded by the Transportation Fund.
+Woburn/Texas and Barkley/Racine construction was also supported by WTA Transit Access Fund grants.

 Contact